richardgmcmahon/librgm/xmatch/README.md

-Various positional cross matching functions that are under development.
+Various high level positional cross matching functions based on astropy that are under development.

-e.g. checkplots is currentlyt be rationalised. be patient
+e.g. checkplots is currently be rationalised.
+Please be patient

 They take either a ra, dec lists of values in units of degrees or astropy tables with aribitrary units.
 For astropy tables the column names are specified